Kyle Edmund

-Kyle Steven Edmund (born 8 January 1995) is a South African born-British professional tennis player.
-He has a career-high singles ranking of world No. 14 and was the top-ranked male British tennis player from March 2018 through October 2019.
+Kyle Steven Edmund (born 8 January 1995) is a British former professional tennis player.
+He has a career-high singles ranking of world No. 14 and was the top-ranked male British tennis player from March 2018 to October 2019.
+He retired in August 2025.

 Edmund is an Australian Open semifinalist, and only the sixth British man to play in a major singles semifinal in the Open Era.
 He won his maiden ATP Tour title at Antwerp in October 2018.
 Edmund made his Davis Cup debut in the 2015 final, against Belgium, with Great Britain winning the tournament for the first time in 79 years.
 The Davis Cup team won the 2015 BBC Sports Personality Team of the Year Award.

 He has won two junior Grand Slam doubles titles, at the 2012 US Open and the 2013 French Open, both with partner Frederico Ferreira Silva.
 Edmund was part of the Great Britain team that won the Junior Davis Cup for the first time in 2011.